Michael Swanegan (626) 585-7783

 Career wins: 214 victories at community college level

 Michael Swanegan, the 14th men's basketball

-head coach in Pasadena City College history, directed the 2013-14 Lancers back to the postseason after a 10-year playoff absence.
+head coach in Pasadena City College history, enters his ninth season in charge of the Lancers in 2015-16 as he approaches a career milestone 100th PCC victory.
+He directed the 2013-14 Lancers back to the postseason after a 10-year playoff absence.
 The 21-10 Lancers were seeded 12th in the SoCal region and then made the regionals biggest noise by upsetting No. 5 seed Saddleback.

 The Lancers won the Imperial Valley Tournament title, took second in the Ventura Tournament and picked up the consolation title of the Santa Barbara Tournament.
 During a stretch from December 13 through January 24, PCC won 11 of 12 games, including a 6-game winning streak.